Safely assessing and organising the duration, position, and distribution of working time

 if these concern the topic of working time and its organisation.
 Moreover, the employers are responsible for providing sufficient information, instruction, and qualification of the employees.

-It can be observed that the licit opening clauses in the collective bargaining agreements may have an effect on working times and the organisation of duty rosters that may raise health and safety concerns.
+It can be observed that the licit opening clauses in the collective bargaining agreements may have an effect on working times and the organisation of duty rosters that may raise safety and health concerns.
 One example for this includes the shortening of the daily period of rest.

-In total, the checklist comprises 55 questions on working hours, breaks, rest periods, working on Sundays and bank holidays, on-call duties, shift work, leave, working time accounts, flexibility, and stress regarding possible hazards.
+In total, the checklist comprises 55 questions on working hours, breaks, rest periods, working on Sundays and bank holidays, on-call duties, shift work, leave, working time accounts, flexibility, and stress with regard to possible hazards.

-The reply options in the checklist "Working Time" are assessed according to the colours of a traffic light:
+The reply options in the checklist "Working Time" are evaluated using traffic light colours:

-More detailed information on how you may perform the risk assessment can be found in the research report "Entwicklung einer Gefährdungsbeurteilung im Hinblick auf die Arbeitszeit" (Developing an instrument for risk estimation referring to working time).
+More detailed information on how to perform the risk assessment can be found in the research report "Developing an instrument for risk estimation referring to working time" ("Entwicklung einer Gefährdungsbeurteilung im Hinblick auf die Arbeitszeit").
 You can download the German version of the checklist on our German Website.